 - Performing other duties as assigned.

 - Has been directly impacted by the criminal justice/legal system and is comfortable speaking with different types of audiences about their experiences.

 - A passion for racial and economic justice issues.

 - Knowledge of the criminal justice system and the failed policies that have led to mass incarceration and the unjust treatment of black and brown communities.

-- Ability to manage multiple projects and competing demands.
+- Ability to manage competing demands.

 - Strong attention to detail.